 The organizational structure of investment banks differs depending on the size, geographical location, etc of the investment bank.
 The organizational structure of an investment bank is usually classified into three main categories i.e. front, middle, and back office.

-- Front Office: It comprises departments like sales and trading, and research.
-This category is responsible for providing insights and analysis on financial markets, advisory services on mergers and acquisitions, IPO, and other commercial activities, and buying and selling securities on behalf of customers.
+- Front Office: It comprises departments like sales trading, and research.
+This category is responsible for providing insights and analysis on financial markets, advisory services on mergers and acquisitions, IPOs, and other commercial activities, and buying and selling securities on behalf of customers.

 - Middle Office: This category supports the front office and includes departments like risk management, compliance, and technology.
 The role of this category is risk mitigation by identifying risks associated with day-to-day activities, ensuring operational compliance with regulatory requirements, and providing requisite technological infrastructure to support the bank’s activities.